HanetakaChou/PatriotEngine/docs/parallel-rendering-overview.md

 # Parallel Rendering Overview

 ## Introduction
 In general, the rendering-module reads from the scenegraph(\[1\]) while the logic-module writes into the scenegraph.
-It's the scenegraph where the race condition occurs.
+It's the scenegraph where occurs the race condition.

 ## Our parallel strategy

-Since there occurs the race condition, the synchronisation should be used to avoid the race condition.
+Since there occurs the race condition, the synchronization should be used to avoid the race condition.

 In Pixar-Hydra, the phase "1.
-Sync RenderIndex"(\[2\]) handles the synchronisation.
+Sync RenderIndex"(\[2\]) handles the synchronization.

 Some crafts such as COW(Copy-on-write) can be used when the logic-module writes into the scenegraph.